About the Chemical Hazard Program

 Selecting the right location for your child care center is essential to protect the health of children and staff from chemical exposures, and minimize the risk to your business.
 To learn more about safe siting and how to screen your proposed child care center location, please visit the Georgia Safe Siting Program.

-The Georgia Department of Public Health has released the results of a health consultation conducted on the Martin Fireproofing Georgia, Inc. property in Elberton, Georgia.
+The Georgia Department of Public Health has released the results of a health consultation conducted on the GRP Madison Renewable Energy Facility in Colbert, Georgia.
 To review the document, click.

 Phone: (404) 657-6534